-These myths can cause us to believe that our dating partner is the soulmate we’ve been looking for, when in reality, they can indicate someone who lacks empathy, exploits others and feels superior to those around him or her (American Psychiatric Association, 2013).
+These myths can cause us to believe that our dating partner is the soulmate we’ve been looking for, when in reality, they can indicate signs of a narcissistic person who lacks empathy, exploits others, and feels superior to those around him or her (American Psychiatric Association, 2013).

 MYTH #1: Fast-forwarding intimacy is a sign that he or she is really, really interested in me.